KarlScheibelhofer/java-crypto-tools/README.md

 -----END CERTIFICATE-----
 ```

-To create a new EC P-256 key and protecting the private key using the password `topsecret` use somethins like this:
+To create a new EC P-256 key and protecting the private key using the password `topsecret` use something like this:

 ```bash
 openssl genpkey -algorithm EC -pkeyopt ec_paramgen_curve:P-256 -out webserver-private-key.pem -pass pass:topsecret -aes128
 ```

-To generate a self-signed certficiate, which is sufficent for simple tests, you can use:
+To generate a self-signed certificate, which is sufficient for simple tests, you can use:

 ```bash
 openssl req -x509 -new -key webserver-private-key.pem -passin pass:topsecret -addext subjectAltName=DNS:www.doesnotexist.org -addext "basicConstraints= critical, CA:false" -out webserver-certificate.pem -sha256 -days 3650 -subj "/CN=www.doesnotexist.org"